khamedtaha/Smart-City-Backend/README.md

 # Smart-City-Backend

 Smart-City-Backend is a powerful backend solution designed to integrate smart systems for managing accommodations like hotels and auberges.
-It leverages the Django framework for building the backend and integrates AI-powered recommendation systems using Optuna to provide personalized packages for users.
+It leverages the Django framework for building the backend and integrates AI-powered recommendation systems using Optuna to provide personalized packages for users .

 ## Technologies Used
 - Python 3.10.11